bstempi/blog/content/pages/resume.md

 ### Software Engineer, 50onRED ####
 #### Sep 2013 - Mar 2015 ####

-I manage our automated ETL processes.
+I managed our automated ETL processes.
 These processes involve processing a few terabytes per week of log data that drives our reporting and billing.
 We use Camel to listen to SQS, launch Hadoop jobs, and then load the results into Redshift or other Hadoop jobs.
 By using Camel and Hadoop to do this, we're able to easily schedule several jobs at the same time and build in resiliency and alerting.
 This architecture has allowed us